Stillbirth Compensation Claims

 When Can You Make a Stillbirth Compensation Claim?

-Not all stillbirths are caused by negligent care, to make a claim we must usually show that the medical professionals involved breached their duty of care and that this breach directly led to the stillbirth.
+Not all stillbirths are caused by negligent care, to make a claim our birth injury solicitors must usually show that the medical professionals involved breached their duty of care and that this breach directly led to the stillbirth.
 If you believe that your child’s death was the result of negligent care, you may be able to make a claim for medical negligence.
 Examples of common grounds for stillbirth compensation claims include:

 - Situations where there were errors in prenatal care